riscv-software-src/riscv-config/docs/source/yaml-specs.rst

 **NOTE**:

-  1. All fields accept values as integers or hexadecimals(can be used interchangeably) unless specified otherwise.
+  1. All integer fields accept values as integers or hexadecimals(can be used interchangeably) unless specified otherwise.
   2. An elaborate example of the full-fledge ISA-YAML file can be found here: `ISA-YAML <https://github.com/riscv/riscv_config/blob/master/examples/template_isa.yaml>`_

 .. include:: schema_isa.rst